 Yes.
 I do know I’m talking about a picture book.
-But this is not the usual kind of picture book.
-There is no language I can use to express just how lovely this collection of words is, so I shall borrow some from Glenda Millard.
+But this is not a usual kind of picture book.

 The sad thing is, this book is not highly circulated.
-This is a picture book that sits outside the ‘normal’ rounds of picture books for reasons I cannot fathom.
+This is a book that sits outside the ‘normal’ rounds of picture books for reasons I cannot fathom.
 It is a shame.
 Glenda Millard deserves enormous credit for her work The Duck and The Darklings.
 If you haven’t read it, do.
-Even better to have someone read it to you.
+Even better, have someone read it to you.

 It is of a fable which, happily, is completely lacking in the forced didactics of other cautionary tales.
 All we are asked to do is consider – what if?